Professor of Radio and Popular Music Studies

 Tim Wall is the Associate Dean for Research in the Faculty of Arts, Design and Media.
 He has published extensively on radio and popular music culture in international journals and books, and he applies his insights in his teaching, and with doctoral research students.

-Tim is Editor of The Radio Journal: International Studies in Broadcast & Audio Media, and until recently was chair of the Radio Studies Network, the lead organisation for international radio scholars.
+Tim is an AHRC Strategic Reviewer, was formerly Editor of The Radio Journal, and chair of the Radio Studies Network.
 He has led five major collaborative research projects, was formerly an AHRC Knowledge Transfer Fellow, and has worked with the BBC as well as a range of smaller radio and music businesses.
+He has also led research project on social media citizen journalism in Egypt, Tunisia, Jordan and with Syrian activists.

 Areas of Expertise